 *January 1: Il Capodanno, literally the top of the year.

 *January 6: L’Epifania (Epiphany), which marks the arrival of the Re Magi, the three wise men who carried gifts from afar and of La Befana, bearer of gifts for good girls and boys.

 Stay tuned for more on these celebrations in the coming weeks!

 Words and Expressions

 addobbi natalizi or decorazioni natalizie –- Christmas decorations

 palline dell’albero di natale -- Christmas tree ornaments

 ghirlanda natalizia –- Christmas wreath

 luci dell’albero di natale –- Christmas tree lights

-Dianne Hales is the author of LA BELLA LINGUA, My Love Affair with the World's Most Enchanting Language -- an ideal Christmas gift for lovers of Italy and its language.
+Dianne Hales is the author of LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language and MONA LISA: A Life Discovered.